Clarinex (Desloratadine) Storage and Expiration: Does It Still Work?

 A band that progressively widens, darkens, or develops irregular borders over weeks to months signals potential malignancy.
 Stable bands that have remained unchanged for years carry much lower risk.
 Photographing the nail monthly provides objective documentation of any changes.

-Schedule a dermatologist appointment if the dark stripe appeared suddenly without trauma, measures wider than 3 millimeters, has irregular or blurred edges, shows multiple colors within the band, or demonstrates any spreading to surrounding skin.
+Schedule a dermatologist appointment if the black stripe on your toenail appeared suddenly without any injury, measures wider than 3 millimeters, has irregular or blurred edges, shows multiple colors within the band, or shows any spreading to the surrounding skin.
 Single-digit involvement, particularly the big toe, also warrants evaluation.
 Anyone with a personal or family history of melanoma should have any new nail pigmentation assessed promptly.
 For initial guidance, a skin spot evaluation can help clarify whether your concern warrants urgent attention.

 Dermoscopy: A Non-Invasive Close-Up